Story by: Maggie Roetker on July 24, 2019

 A recent study shows that the devices have the same amount of leakage as other products — and often less.
 But what exactly are they?

-“A menstrual cup is a bell-shaped device made of medical-grade silicone, rubber or latex that you insert into the vagina over the cervix,” said Tamara L. Callahan, M.D., gynecologist with Norton Women’s Health.
+“A menstrual cup is a bell-shaped device made of medical-grade silicone, rubber or latex that you insert into the vagina over the cervix,” said Tamara L. Callahan, M.D., gynecologist with Norton Women’s Care.
 “They create a light suction that holds them in and collects blood for up to 12 hours depending on your flow.”

 Menstrual cups have a one-time cost starting around $40.
 Because they last up to 10 years, they’re more eco-friendly than other products.